Japanese Knotweed Removal Cost

 Identifying Japanese Knotweed

-The weed arrived here from Japan in the mid-nineteenth century by a German-born botanist named Phillipp von Siebold who discovered the plant growing along the side of volcanoes.
+The weed arrived in the UK from Japan in the mid-nineteenth century by a German-born botanist named Phillipp von Siebold who discovered the plant growing along the side of volcanoes.

 It was initially praised for being a beautiful plant and for its potential to provide feed for animals.
 It was originally sold at nurseries for people to plant as they wished.